Skip to content

 Creators building an audience sometimes keep it on deliberately.
 The visibility creates a sense of accessibility.
 But for most casual users, turning it off means a more relaxed browsing experience.
 No green dots means no social obligations.

-If you also want to keep your viewing activity private, learning how to see who likes your TikTok content is useful context, since that’s a different visibility layer from activity status.
+Want to keep your viewing private?
+Seeing who likes your TikTok is a different visibility layer.

 #Bottom Line